abangalore/ITEarlyWarning/README.md

 14. The retention policy in terms on number of days that the archive files will be stored is configurable in the windows.conf directory

-15. To kill ITEarlyyWarning, close the command prompt window running ITEarlyWarning.bat
+15. To kill ITEarlyWarning, close the command prompt window running ITEarlyWarning.bat